Autism And Depression: How Do People With Autism Spectrum Disorder Experience Depression?

 By gaining insight into these mental health challenges, we can offer more impactful support and understanding to Autistic individuals who may be silently living with depression.
 This article explores the relationship between autism and depression, including how to recognize signs of depression in someone with autism and strategies for managing it.

-Understanding autism spectrum disorders
+Understanding depression and autism spectrum disorders

 Autism spectrum disorders are developmental disorders characterized by a range of challenges in social interaction, communication, and repetitive behaviors.
 They affect both children and adults, with varying degrees of severity.